akashchavan2104/akashchavan2104/README.md

 ## About

-I work on vehicle electrical &amp; electronics integration in automotive R&D — translating market and regulatory requirements into electrical architecture, driving them through cross-functional execution (concept design, vendors, plant, test &amp; validation), and closing the loop through homologation, end-of-line setup and batch builds.
+I'm an automotive engineer translating market and regulatory requirements into electrical architecture, driving them through cross-functional execution (concept design, vendors, plant, test &amp; validation), and closing the loop through homologation, end-of-line setup and batch builds.

-Alongside that, I build internal engineering tools and data products: simulators, diagnostics utilities and automation pipelines that shorten the distance between an engineering question and its answer.
+Alongside that, I build internal engineering tools and data products :- simulators, diagnostics utilities and automation pipelines that shorten the distance between an engineering question and its answer.

 **B.Tech, College of Engineering Pune (COEP), 2023.**